 - We want to confirm we are adequately covered.
 Protecting our current assets is part of a responsible financial plan.

 - We want to know if we are overpaying in an area we should take action on.

-- As I consider a year-long sabbatical in the next few years, we want to understand the true financial benefits currently offered by my employer.
+- As I consider a year-long sabbatical in the next few years (especially if we can't find daycare for a second child), we want to understand the true financial benefits currently offered by my employer.
 What does it look like when those benefits are shifted to my husband’s employer?

-- We need to answer an important question - What will our costs look like if we add baby number two?
+- We need to answer an important health insurance question - What will our costs look like if we add baby number two?

 The Cost Breakdown